University of Maryland's Graduate Application Process

 Applicants are encouraged to contact the Hobsons online application’s helpdesk for any technical issues.
 For questions related to the admissions process, prospective students may contact the Graduate School.

-Tuesday, January 17, 2017 is the School's deadline for best consideration for all MA and PhD domestic applications.
-The regular deadline for both domestic and international students is Tuesday, February 7, 2017.
-All applicants are automatically considered for a graduate/teaching assistantship.
+Friday, January 17, 2020 is the School's deadline for best consideration for all MA and PhD domestic and international applications.
+Friday, February 7, 2020 is the final deadline for all MA and PhD domestic and international applications.
 You can expect to be notified that you have been accepted or not accepted by mid-March.
 Offers of assistantships are generally made before April 1.

 THPF is the program code for both the MA and the PhD program in Theatre and Performance Studies.
 Be sure to clearly indicate which degree program you are applying to.